lsst-ts/ts_scheduler/doc/configuration/configuration.rst

 #######################

 The Scheduler CSC has a set of rich configuration parameters and is organized into sections for the different modules.

+At a higher level the Scheduler configuration is separated into a configuration for each of the instances of the CSC; one for the Simonyi Survey Telescope (SST, with index 1) and another for the Auxiliary Telescope (AT, with index 2).
+This allows us to provide a single default file that provides separate parameters for each of its instances.

+The top level configurations are:

+* s3instance; The Large File Annex S3 instance, for example "tuc" (Tucson Test Stand), "ls" (Base Test Stand), "cp" (summit).
+* maintel; Configuration for the SST.
+* auxtel; Configuration for the AT.

 As all other Configurable CSCs in the Vera Rubin Observatory Control System, the primary configuration file consists of a standard yaml file which is validated against a `json schema <https://raw.githubusercontent.com/lsst-ts/ts_scheduler/develop/python/lsst/ts/scheduler/config_schema.py>`__.

 Most configuration parameters are defined with appropriate default values, which means users usually won't need to worry about filling most of them.

-Nervertheless, unlike most CSCs, the Scheduler CSC has a set of required fields for which appropriate defaults are not provided.
-This means users must always provide a minimum set of parameters.

-The Scheduler CSC is part of the "Observatoy Control System" (OCS) group and its configuration files are stored in the `ts_config_ocs <https://github.com/lsst-ts/ts_config_ocs>`__ package.
+The Scheduler CSC is part of the "Observatory Control System" (OCS) group and its configuration files are stored in the `ts_config_ocs <https://github.com/lsst-ts/ts_config_ocs>`__ package.

 .. _Configuration_details_required_parameters: